jhale/numerical-solutions-pdes/chapters/practical.md

 ## Dropping the course

-Students cannot drop this course after the two week trial period at the start of the semester.
+If the course is mandatory, students cannot drop this course after the two week trial period at the start of the semester.
+If the course is optional, dropping the course may be possible.
+Please contract the study programme directory for guidance.

 ## Teaching